fuse-box/fuse-box/README.md

 Embrace the power of arithmetic!

-With arithmetic instructions you can explicitly define which files go to the bundle, which files skip external dependencies.
+With arithmetic instructions, you can explicitly define which files go to the bundle, which files skip external dependencies.

 For example.
 ```js